- Entertaining hatchback

-Although the small car’s exterior moves follow the larger trend at the automaker for expressive looks, the hatchback doesn’t go overboard.
+The hatchback takes a different path.
 Its front grille isn’t overworked, and the rear and body sides don’t look lifted from anime.

-Its success could be in its origin story anyway.
-The Toyota Corolla hatch is more popular in Europe, where it’s called the Toyota Auris.
-The continental styling skips some of Toyota’s busier designs that they’ve unleashed on consumers stateside, including the recent Camry and Mirai.
+The Corolla hatch is more popular in Europe, where it’s called the Toyota Auris.
+Its continental styling skips some of Toyota’s busier designs that they’ve unleashed on consumers stateside, including the recent Camry and Mirai.

 In back, we see Mazda influences in the rear hatch—especially the hatch door itself—and its taillights are sharp without being overwrought.

-Its most expressive element may be available colors, a new sky blue is subtle like a neutron bomb.
+Its most expressive element may be available colors, especially a new sky blue that’s hardly subtle.

 2019 Toyota Corolla

-Under the hood of the Corolla hatchback is a new 2.0-liter inline-4 that makes 168 horsepower (up from 132 hp last year).
-It’s a global powertrain that we expect to see in the Corolla sedan, although Toyota hasn’t yet detailed that model.
+Under the hood of the Corolla Hatchback sits a new 2.0-liter inline-4 that makes 168 hp.
+It’s a global powertrain that we hope to see in the Corolla sedan someday.

-The engine is paired to a slick 6-speed manual as standard, or a continuously variable automatic transmission (CVT) as an option.
+The engine is paired to a slick 6-speed manual as standard, or a CVT as an option.
 Both transmissions have unique features that skew toward sporty driving.
 The manual features an intelligent mode that matches revs on downshifts and can smooth out upshifts with small throttle adjustments for a better ride during aggressive drives.
 The features are noticeable and effective, and dramatically improve the transmission’s behavior, although they need to be engaged with a small button near the center console.
 It’s good enough that we just wish it were on all the time.